Trump administration suspends enrollment in Global Entry for New Yorkers

 The Morning Rundown

-New York passed its so-called Green Light law last year which allows New Yorkers over the age of 16 to apply for non-commercial driver’s licenses or learner’s permits regardless of their citizenship or legal status in the U.S. That law also prevents Immigration and Customs Enforcement and CBP from accessing information in the state’s Department of Motor Vehicles database without a court order or judicial warrant.
+Cuccinelli said other states looking to pass laws similar to that of New York's could face the same restrictions.

+"They should know that their citizens are going to lose the convenience of entering these Trusted Traveler Programs, just as New York's did," he said.

-The measure was passed in June and signed by New York Gov. Andrew Cuomo, a Democrat.
+The New York law was passed in June and signed by Gov. Andrew Cuomo, a Democrat.

-Cuomo Senior Advisor Rich Azzopardi told NBC News in a statement the Trump administration’s decision was "obviously political retaliation by the federal government and we're going to review our legal options."
+Cuomo senior adviser Rich Azzopardi told NBC News in a statement the Trump administration’s decision was "obviously political retaliation by the federal government and we're going to review our legal options."

+Cuomo told WAMC Northeast Public Radio Thursday that the move was "unbounded arrogance, disrespect of the rule of law, hyper-political government" and "another form of extortion."

+Sen. Kirsten Gillibrand, D-N.Y., said in a statement that there was "no factual basis" for the administration's decision.

 A federal judge dismissed a lawsuit challenging the New York law in December.
 New York Attorney General Letitia James has vowed to continue defending the law as it faced court challenges.